 - One or more candidates reach the quota and are therefore elected

 These both affect what happens in the second count.

 The Second Count

 A. If a candidate has been elected:

 Their surplus votes, that is any votes over the quota, are distributed among the remaining candidates according to the voter’s second preference.

-The surplus votes are chosen at random.
-For example if a candidate had 800 votes more than required to meet the quota, then 800 voting papers would be chosen at random from their total votes to be redistributed.
+The surplus votes are chosen at random following a strict protocol.
+For example if a candidate had 800 votes more than required to meet the quota, then 800 voting papers would be chosen at random from their total votes.